UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

 ## Rd entities

-Rd is a light-weight reactive one-to-one RPC protocol, which is cross-language as well as cross-platform.
-It can work on the same or different machines via Internet.
+Rd is a lightweight reactive one-to-one RPC protocol, which is cross-language as well as cross-platform.
+It can work on the same or different machines via the Internet.

 These are some of Rd entities:
 - `Protocol` encapsulates the logic of all Rd communications.
 All the entities should be bound to `Protocol` before